Kornhaas/Brick_Manager/DOCKER_SETUP_COMPLETE.md

-# 🐳 Lego Manager - Complete Docker Setup
+# 🐳 Bricks Manager - Complete Docker Setup

 ## ✅ What's Been Implemented

-Your Lego Manager application is now fully dockerized with the following features:
+Your Bricks Manager application is now fully dockerized with the following features:

 ### 🏗️ **Multi-stage Dockerfile**
 - **Optimized build** with Python 3.12-slim base image